JulianT2013/v4-documentation/_v4 documentation/installation.md

 1. Once the installation has completed select the `Activate Now` link.

 #### Manually [(#manual)](#manual){#manual}
+1. Access the plugin's [WordPress repository](https://wordpress.org/plugins/gravity-forms-pdf-extended/) and select the `Download Version 4.x.x` button.
+1. In your WordPress admin area navigate to the `Plugins -> Add New` page then select the `Upload Plugin` button (located to the right of the `Add Plugin` title)
+1. Click the `Browse` button and select the zip file downloaded in step one.
+1. Once complete, select the `Activate Now` link.

+The plugin zip file is just over 18MB.
+Some web hosting providers are not configured to accept file uploads of that size.
+If this is the case you should use the [automatic](#automatic) or [FTP](#ftp) method of installation.

 #### FTP [(#ftp)](#ftp){#ftp}

+1. Navigate to the plugin's [WordPress repository](https://wordpress.org/plugins/gravity-forms-pdf-extended/) and select the `Download Version 4.x.x` button.
+1. Once downloaded, unzip the plugin folder.
+A folder called `gravity-forms-pdf-extended` will be extracted and this is what you should upload to your FTP server.
+1. Open your favourite FTP client (we recommend [Filezilla](https://filezilla-project.org/)) and enter your hostname, username and password.
+If you are unsure where to get these details you should contact your web hosting provider for assistance.
+1. Once logged in, navigate to your WordPress plugin directory (usually `/wp-content/plugins/`) and upload the `gravity-forms-pdf-extended` folder.
+1. Finally activate the plugin via your WordPress admin plugins page `Plugins -> Installed Plugins`

 [^1]: Gravity PDF is not an official Gravity Forms add on - we're an independent company who love how powerful Gravity Forms is.
 We have no control over their pricing model and we do *not* provide support for their software - you'll want to use [their official support channels](https://www.gravityhelp.com/support/) for that.